MedicalImagingLabFHSWF/MIA/README.md

 # Medical Image Adjustments

-This short VBA code allows users to adjust contrast and brightness of images in MicrosoftPowerPoint slides during presentation.
+This short VBA code allows users to adjust contrast and brightness of (medical) images in MicrosoftPowerPoint slides during presentation.